Video-Nomad/gs-curvetools-docs/docs/source/utility.rst

   :align: right
   :width: 150px

-Utility Section expands the functionality of GS CurveTools plug-in and allows for fast rebuilding, duplication, smoothing, extending and reducing the curve.
+Utility Section expands the functionality of GS CurveTools plug-in and allows for fast rebuilding, duplication, smoothing, extending, and reducing of the curve.

-It also holds Control Curve function and Curve Control Window button.
+It also holds the :ref:`Control Curve<control-curve>` function and :ref:`Curve Control Window<curve-control-window>` button.

 |
 |